greenelab/deep-review/all-sections.md

 [@mbEp6jNr].
 For sample and patient classification tasks, we expect deep learning methods to augment clinicians and biomedical researchers.

-We are extremely optimistic about the future of deep learning in biology and medicine.
+We are optimistic about the future of deep learning in biology and medicine.
 It is by no means inevitable that deep learning will revolutionize these domains, but given how rapidly the field is evolving, we are confident that its full potential in biomedicine has not been explored.
 We have